 That this House has considered Pothole and Highway Repairs.

 Potholes drive us potty in the Potteries.
-There is a legacy of decades of under-investment in our roads by previous administrations of Stoke-on-Trent city council and the current Conservative administration are running up a down escalator to get them fixed.
-They are running very hard.
+There is a legacy of decades of under-investment in our roads by previous administrations of Stoke-on-Trent City Council and the current Conservative administration is running up a down escalator to get them fixed.
+It is running very hard.
 Levels of investment in our roads have shot up, and the council is investing £5 million a year in the current four-year period, which is absolutely pushing to the limits of the budget available.

 The sad fact is that even when we spend pretty much everything we have available for our roads, the city lacks the council tax base, the parking surplus and, crucially, the Government grants that other cities enjoy.

 I wish to raise the dangers to pedestrians of poorly maintained pavements and roads and to give the hon.
 Member an example of a constituent who lives in sheltered housing, who contacted me after tripping on an uneven pavement and ended up with a black eye and a sore hip.
 I am pleased to say that the pavement was fixed within 24 hours of our raising the issue with Brent Council—which has just won the Local Government Chronicle “council of the year” award—but does the hon.
 Member agree that when councils have had their budgets cut by £16 billion over 10 years there will inevitably be a focus on dealing with emergencies rather than maintenance to prevent them?